oliverkwebb/oliverkwebb.github.io/content/articles/gnulist.md

 - Many GNU libraries such as [glibc](https://stackoverflow.com/questions/57476533/why-is-statically-linking-glibc-discouraged) and [glib](https://bugzilla.gnome.org/show_bug.cgi?id=768215#c16) do not support static linking for no good reason

 I could point out more examples, but the message is conveyed that where a programmer might need 10 lines of code to do a job, a GNU programmer would need 100.
-I have yet to find someone who favors the GNU syntax style.
+I have yet to find someone who favours the GNU syntax style.
 And GNU code is filled with ifdefs, unneeded indirection and complexity, etc (read some yourself, pick a GNU project, any GNU project).

 ## 6. GNUs obsession with portability adds copius amounts of complexity and helps no one